-We propose a new identification strategy that allows us to test whether central bank balance sheets played the roles described above.
+We propose a new identification strategy that allows to test whether central bank balance sheets played the roles described above.
 In the context of the classical gold standard, a change in the discount rate of the Bank of England provides an exogenous shock that affects international capital flows in all countries in the same way.
 A change to the discount rate of the Bank of England – the conductor of the orchestra in Keynes’ famous words, an assessment supported by subsequent research (Lindert 1969, Eichengreen 1987, Morys 2013, Bazot et al. 2016) – is the quintessential shock to the exchange rate of another country.
 An increase in the Bank of England discount rate would attract capital to England and create capital outflows and exchange rate depreciation elsewhere.

 The advantage of such identification is twofold.
-First, movements in the Bank of England (BoE) discount rate can be deemed exogenous to the behaviour of other central banks during this period (see our discussion in section V).
-This assumption is also the basis for the work of Obstfeld and Taylor (2014), Jordà et al. (2019) on the trilemma during the gold standard period.
+First, movements in the Bank of England (BoE) discount rate can be deemed exogenous to the behavior of other central banks during this period (see our discussion below).
+This assumption is also the basis for the work of Obstfeld and Taylor (2014) and Jordà et al. (2019) on the trilemma during the gold standard period.
 Second, we can verify – for each country – whether this shock is indeed a shock that is likely to drive capital flows, by looking at the reaction of the exchange rate.

-This identification is consistent with the recent literature looking at the influence of US interest rates on the global financial cycle and foreign monetary policy during the second era of financial globalization starting in the 1980s (Rey 2013, 2016; Bruno and Shin 2015; Miranda-Agrippino and Rey 2018, Jordà et al. 2019).
-We will show in a robustness section (Section V) that our conclusions still hold if we use alternative measures of exogenous English monetary policy shocks.
+This identification is consistent with the recent literature looking at today’s influence of US interest rates on the global financial cycle (starting with the seminal study of Hélène Rey (2016)).
+We will show in a robustness section that our conclusions still hold if we use alternative measures of exogenous English monetary policy shocks.

 Theory, identification and methods of estimations